orodley/rexsim-cli/README.md

 rexsim-cli
 ==========

-Command line interface to the Rex simulator written by Pual Monigatti
+Command line interface to the Rex simulator written by Paul Monigatti